-20 21 Washington's industrial and manufacturing heritage is reflected not only by buildings but also by structures, historic archaeological sites, objects, and districts.
+Washington's industrial and manufacturing heritage is reflected not only by buildings but also by structures, historic archaeological sites, objects, and districts.
 The Georgetown Steam Plant in Seattle and the Spokane and Inland Empire Railroad Car complex in Spokane are just two examples of historic resources that are recognized for their contribution to the state's industrial and manufacturing past.

-However, other examples are rapidly disappearing; lumber mills, mine ore concentrators, shipyards, docks, warehouses, and manufacturing facilities are dwindling in number.
-Several factors pose a threat to these resources including the nation's shifting economic base, maintenance costs, new technologies, and hazardous waste contamination and cleanup.
-Historic canneries, once prominent in many Puget Sound and Columbia River port communities, have virtually disappeared from the state's landscape.
+However, other examples are rapidly disappearing; lumber mills, mine complexes, shipyards, docks, warehouses, and manufacturing facilities are dwindling in number.
+Several factors pose a threat to these resources, including the nation's shifting economic base, maintenance costs, new technologies, and hazardous waste contamination and cleanup.
+Historic canneries, once prominent in many Puget Sound and Columbia River port communities, have virtually disappeared from the state's shorelines.

 Another historic industrial site needing attention is the Olympia Brewery in Tumwater.
-The City of Tumwater has stepped-up to the task by securing ownership of the property and funded stabilization work.
-However, despite the efforts of the City and broader community, rehabilitation of the iconic complex faces large funding gaps and accessibility challenges.
+The City of Tumwater has stepped up to the task by securing ownership of the property and funding stabilization work.
+However, despite the efforts of the City and broader community, rehabilitation of the iconic brewery faces large funding gaps and accessibility challenges.
 In addition to hazardous waste concerns, the remote location of some historic industrial properties makes it more difficult to preserve them, since the population base in remote areas is unable to support the adaptive reuse of these structures.
-Miningrelated properties are a prime example of this scenario.
+Mining-related properties are a prime example.

 In some instances, documentation of industrial facilities before demolition, including the expert identification of machinery and equipment, is helping to mitigate these losses.
-In other instances, interpretive efforts have been successful in capturing the history of these properties including associated archaeological resources.
-For example, the Snoqualmie Falls Hydroelectric Project has preserved original turbines and created interpretive displays for visitors to the Puget Sound Energy facility near Snoqualmie.
-Despite the losses of historic industrial facilities, there have been notable successes in the preservation and even adaptive re-use of some important examples including:
+In other instances, interpretive efforts have been successful in capturing the history of these properties, including associated archaeological resources.
+For example, the Snoqualmie Falls Hydroelectric Project has preserved original turbines and created interpretive displays for visitors to the Puget Sound Energy facility in Snoqualmie.
+Despite the losses of historic industrial facilities, there have been notable successes in the preservation and even adaptive reuse of important examples, including:

-- Seattle City Light is dedicated to preserving and interpreting the National Historic Landmark Georgetown Steam Plant by making it available for public tours and events as the building and equipment undergo ongoing repair and rehabilitation. - 32The Power House Theatre in Walla Walla has transformed an old electric generating facility into a venue33for theatrical performances. - The Sargent oyster processing facility near Allyn in Mason County was rescued from demolition by the North Bay Historical Society and is now poised for rehabilitation and reinstallation on the Allyn waterfront for interpretation of the oyster harvesting and processing industry.
+- Seattle City Light is dedicated to preserving and interpreting the NHL Georgetown Steam Plant by making it available for public tours and events as the building and equipment undergo ongoing repair and rehabilitation. - The Power House Theatre in Walla Walla has transformed an old electric generating facility into a venue for theatrical performances. - The Sargent oyster processing facility near Allyn in Mason County was rescued from demolition by the North Bay Historical Society and is now poised for rehabilitation and reinstallation on the Allyn waterfront, for interpretation of the oyster harvesting and processing industry.

-37 Recreation and Entertainment Properties
+Recreation and Entertainment Properties

 In a state blessed with a bounty of natural and scenic beauty, numerous cultural resources survive that showcase Washington's outdoor recreational heritage.
-These properties include cabins, lodges, camps, parks, trails, shelters, gardens, as well as the landscapes in which they were constructed.
+These properties include cabins, lodges, camps, parks, trails, shelters, gardens, and even a pioneering ski run near Leavenworth.
 Significant strides are being made to protect these historic properties in national, state, and local park systems.
 An innovative example is a program administered by the U.S. Forest Service, which makes available historic ranger stations, residences, and fire lookout towers to the public for vacation rentals.
-In addition to preserving and interpreting a remarkable collection of cultural resources, Washington State Parks has a similar program of hosting visitors at park owned lighthouses, fortifications, and even rehabbed resort cabins at Cama Beach State Park.
-Not to be overlooked are city and county park agencies that continue commendable work to preserve historic properties in their care.
+In addition to preserving and interpreting a remarkable collection of cultural resources, Washington State Parks has a similar program of hosting visitors at park-owned lighthouses, fortifications, and even rehabilitated resort cabins at Cama Beach State Park.
+Not to be overlooked are city and county park agencies that continue commendable work to preserve cultural resources in their care.